VPS Server Visitor Capacity and Temporary Resize FAQs

-In a HA configuration, downtime is very minimal to nonexistent to people browsing the front of site, with only a brief interruption of less than 5 minutes to the /wp-admin/ URLs.
+In a HA configuration, downtime is very minimal or nonexistent for people browsing the front-end of site, with only a brief interruption of less than 5 minutes to the /wp-admin/ URLs.

 If you have an expected spike in traffic and want to pro-actively resize the server(s), please contact support!

 The biggest advantage you have for scalability is for your sites to cache as much as possible.

 NGINX's full page caching feature is extremely powerful and can increase throughput by 2 or more orders of magnitude.